ckurze/mdb-modernization-single-view-demo/mainframe-portal/README.md

 ## Production build

 In order to create a production build run the following command from the directory `mainframe-portal`.
-This will create a folder named build
+This will create a folder named `build`.

 ```
 host$ docker run -it --rm -v $(pwd):/home/app -w /home/app node:9.5 /bin/bash -c "npm install; npm run build"